Home | Selling a Home | Asking Price

 Do a little research to discover what homes in your neighborhood have been selling for.
 Compare yours to recently sold homes and set your price accordingly.
 For example, if you have more square footage, a bigger yard, a new roof or other such features, perhaps you can ask a little more than the average.
 Leave room for negotiation.

 If you’re not completely confident in their suggestions, you may want to order an appraisal.
-Furthermore, the seller customarily provides the buyer with an appraisal after contract; therefore, ordering the appraisal in advance can save time in the long run.
+Ordering the appraisal in advance can save time in the long run.
 Also it provides an accurate asking price.

 For a FREE comparative market analysis (CMA) of your home, submit an e-mail with the property address.